Replace Your Teeth and Restore Your Smile with Dentures

 What can patients expect?

-Dr. Ariel or Richard Winter will take preliminary impressions and measurements called a bite registration to allow the dentures to be placed properly and allow for ideal speech.
+Dr. Richard Winter will take preliminary impressions and measurements called a bite registration to allow the dentures to be placed properly and allow for ideal speech.

 Next, the doctors will select the appropriate teeth and their color to give you a natural appearance.
 They do this by using wax rims to shape wax ideally to fill out the lips and record ideal contours before teeth are placed on these wax-rims for a try-in appointment.
 Then the dentures are fabricated with injection molding so there is less than 1/10th of 1% shrinkage to allow for a really great fit between the dentures and the patient’s gums.